olavholten/text-analysis/README.md

 document2.addData("Why does this document have neither name nor hedline?
 Because it's test data!");
 <br/>
 List<TF> tfList = document1.getTF(50, true); // Retrieves the 50 most common words with stop word list
-List<TFIDC> tfidcList = document1.getTFIDC(50); // Retrieves the words with the 50 highest TF-IDC scores.
+List<TFIDC> TFIDFList = document1.getTFIDC(50); // Retrieves the words with the 50 highest TF-IDC scores.
 </pre>

 Just add the following dependency in your pom-file: